 Health monitoring is intended to be non-intrusive.
 Occasionally, and in specific situations, more detailed health reports may be requested.
 The duration of health monitoring depends on the advice of the treating physician(s), but is also at the discretion of the College.

-The College’s approach to health issues is a collegial one, recognizing that some physicians find it difficult to be patients or to recognize that personal illness may necessitate a reduction in workload or a withdrawal from practice.
+The College’s approach to health issues is a collegial one, recognizing that some registrants find it difficult to be patients or to recognize that personal illness may necessitate a reduction in workload or a withdrawal from practice.
 These situations can be complicated by negative financial or insurance issues.

 Registrants can be assured that employees in the health monitoring department will be compassionate and sensitive when discussing confidential health issues.
 To speak confidentially with a College health monitor or the deputy registrar, registrants can call 604-733-7758 extension 2630.
 Some registrants find it useful to have legal advice too, and may consider contacting the Canadian Medical Protective Association at 1-800 267-6522.